Vicklan/Vicklan/README.md

 - 👋 Hi, I’m @Vicklan
 - 👀 I’m interested in software development
 - 🌱 I’m currently learning C++
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on C++ projects
-- 📫 How to reach me ...
+- 📫 How to reach me:vicklan132@gmail.com

 <!---
 Vicklan/Vicklan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.